MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/index.md

 - Kerberos DES encryption support
 - Kerberos unconstrained delegation
-- Extracting the Kerberos TGT
+- Kerberos TGT extraction
 - NTLMv1

-Applications prompt and expose credentials to risk if they require:
+Applications ask and expose credentials to risk if they require:

 - Digest authentication
 - Credential delegation
 - MS-CHAPv2
 - CredSSP

-Applications may cause performance issues when they attempt to hook the isolated Credential Guard process `LSAIso.exe`.
+Applications might cause performance issues when they attempt to hook the isolated Credential Guard process `LSAIso.exe`.

 Services or protocols that rely on Kerberos, such as file shares or remote desktop, continue to work and aren't affected by Credential Guard.